 - Send a request by post

-- Please allow 3 working days for prescriptions to be processed and ready for collection.
+Please allow three working days for prescriptions to be processed and ready for collection.

-- Our policy is to provide 28 day supply of each medication.
+Our policy is to provide twenty-eight day supply of each medication.

 Electronic Prescribing Service